 Determine where you want to focus your efforts and when you want to start your marketing next year.
-Your timeline will be dependent upon the channels where you want to focus.
+Your timeline will be dependent upon the channels to which you want to focus.

 - SEO -you'll want to create your holiday promotion landing pages a minimum of three months in advance to start working its way up Google's results page.
 Many of my clients kept a Black Friday or Cyber Monday landing page up year-round and updated it when it was time.

 - Paid Search - you can run them the week of the event, but you probably want to plan the ads and budget out at least a month in advance.

 - Email – you'll want to create your marketing plan and write your emails in advance, but you might not send them until shortly before the promotion.
 Think about how many you want to send in total and when they should go.
 Don't alienate your followers by sending too many.

 - Social Media – Create your plan ahead of time and determine when you want to start your promotions.

 Use this year's performance data to drive next year's strategy for your business.
 Even if something didn't live up to your expectations, there's a lot you can learn from and adjust so that, hopefully, it works better next time.

 Analyze how you performed against your goals.

 - Did you have set goals for this promotion?

 - What were they?

 - Did you achieve your goals?

 - Were your goals realistic for your business?
 For example, if you wanted to drive 10% more business this year and you added a new marketing channel, promoted earlier, and had a substantial offer, that was likely a realistic goal.
 However, if your goal was to drive 100% more sales than average, but you didn't change your marketing plan and add in more channels, increase frequency or budget for paid ads, or focus on SEO months in advance, it probably wasn't realistic.